pranjalpatil-73/RetailAnalysis/README.md

 # RetailAnalysis

+# RetailAnalysis

-# Kirana Shop Sales Analysis
+# Local Grocery Shop Sales Analysis

 **Author**: \[Pranjal Patil]
-**Role**: Retail Data Analyst – Self-Initiated Project **Duration**: Oct 2023 – Dec 2023
+**Role**: Retail Data Analyst – Self-Initiated Project **Duration**: July 2023 – Dec 2023

 ---

 ## Project Overview

-This project simulates and analyzes the daily sales of a local Kirana (grocery) shop over a 3-month period using Python.
+This project simulates and analyzes the daily sales of a local grocery shop over a 6-month period using Python.
 It covers data generation, cleaning, transformation, and exploratory data analysis (EDA) with clear, actionable business insights.
 Visualizations and metrics were designed to support smarter inventory, supplier, and sales decisions.

 ---

 ## Key Objectives

-* Generate realistic transaction-level data for a Kirana shop
+* Generate realistic transaction-level data for a local grocery shop
 * Clean and validate data for accurate analysis
 * Identify best- and worst-performing products
 * Calculate profit margins, monthly sales, and hourly trends